-Add eggs, cheese, herbs and panko gluten free crumbs.
+Add beaten eggs, grated cheese, fresh herbs, salt, garlic powder, almond flour and psyllium husk (or panko gluten free crumbs if you are making the original recipe) .
 You can also add salt and pepper if your cheese is not very salty.
 I did not add salt.

-Combine with a spoon or your hands, until it forms a batter from which you are able to form balls with your hands or use a small cookie scoop maker to avoid the mess
+Combine with a spoon until it forms a batter from which you are able to form balls.

-If too moist add slightly more crumb until easy to roll as ball with your hands palms.
+If too moist add slightly more almond flour or crumb until easy to roll as ball with your hands.

 Place the balls on a non-stick cookie tray covered with baking paper leaving half thumb between each bites.
 You should be able to make 22 spinach balls, one ball is about 1 tablespoon of batter.